Isa Benzie: Career

 In 1932, Atkinson resigned and Benzie was given his role.
-Her salary increased to £500 a year but this was much less that her former boss had been paid.
+Her salary increased to £500 a year but this was much less than her former boss had been paid.
 Benzie's career continued and her salary was increased by £100 every year with a ceiling set at £1,250 per year.

 By 1933, Benzie was head of the foreign affairs department.
-She oversaw relationships with broadcasters worldwide, including for significant events such as the 1936 Olympic Games and for the Coronation of George VI and Elizabeth.
+She oversaw relationships with broadcasters worldwide, including for significant events such as the 1936 Summer Olympics and for the Coronation of George VI and Elizabeth.

 In 1937 she married a BBC producer, Royston Morley.
 They had one child, a daughter.
 She had to leave the BBC because of a rule against women being married to another of their employees.
 Another source says that she opted to leave and her resignation meal was attended by Lord Reith.

-The marital rule was relaxed during the war and Benzie returned to the BBC into the into the Radio Talks department, where she often organised talks on aspects of health.
+The marital rule was relaxed during the war and Benzie returned to the BBC into the Radio Talks department, where she often organised talks on aspects of health.

 In the 1940s, Benzie produced Donald Winnicott's series "The Ordinary Devoted Mother and Her Baby".
 Benzie and Janet Quigley "worked with Winnicott to improve his broadcasting style" and shaped the content of the programmes.

 Benzie played a key role in October 1957 in the launch of Today on BBC Radio 4, which she named.
 She edited the programme and was its first senior producer.
 She took it from a programme for "people on the move" to the important step of having its own named presenter.
 Quigley and Benzie worked together on the programme and complemented each other's careers.
 They worked in the same BBC departments, had the same alma mater and witnessed each other's marriages.